 Our diverse programming includes everything from Tchaikovsky and Arvo Part to Aretha Franklin and the Beatles.
 We have also invited various Peabody faculty members including Judith Ingolfsson (violin), John Moran (baroque cello), Shodekeh (beatboxer, dance faculty), Alan Stepansky (cello), and Victoria Chiang (viola) to play with the ensemble.
 Merging these musical forces with Sinfonia’s creative programming and unconventional performance format has allowed for more intimate settings where both performer and audience can connect on an equal and meaningful level before, during and after the concert.

-Peabody String Sinfonia Student Co-Directors: Hayley Camp and Rose Wodarcyk
+Peabody String Sinfonia Student Co-Directors: Anita-Mae Kahan and Nathan Hillman

-As the current Co-Directors of Sinfonia, Hayley and Rose are responsible for the administration elements of Sinfonia including organizing rehearsal and concert schedules and communicating with community partners.
+As the current Co-Directors of Sinfonia, Anita-Mae and Nathan are responsible for the administration elements of Sinfonia including organizing rehearsal and concert schedules and communicating with community partners.
 They provide student leadership in the form of organizing librarian tasks, marketing, and working together with the Faculty Mentor to determine the artistic vision of Sinfonia.

 My name is Anita-Mae Kahan, and I'm a 20-year-old cellist from Brooklyn, New York.
 I started playing cello when I was 10 with my dad, who's a bass player.
 I love playing classical, jazz, and contemporary music on my cello, and I hope to expand my musical horizons in the future by playing as many different styles of music as possible with as many people as possible.